SSWConsulting/SSW.Rules.Content/rules/override-branch-protection/rule.md

 Just because you hold the keys, doesn't mean that you should infer a license to merge code at your own behest when it overrides protections that have been put in place for a reason.

 For example, if a PR is blocked because a reviewer has requested changes, you shouldn't use your privileges to override the branch protection rules to avoid making the requested changes.
-Just like with any other privileged account, with great power comes great responsibility, and it's _your_ responsibility to use those privileges for the purpose they were granted, and not for your own convenience.
+Just like with any other privileged account, with great power there must also come great responsibility, and it's _your_ responsibility to use those privileges for the purpose they were granted, and not for your own convenience.

 ### When SHOULD you override branch protection rules?